RalfG/pyrawr/README.md

 for more info.

 This module currently uses Python's `subprocess.run()` to access ThermoRawFileParser.
-There are probably much better methods to do this.
+There are probably much better methods that would directly access the ThermoRawFileParser library, circumventing the CLI.
 Suggestions and PRs are always welcome.